nkabbara/nkabbara.github.io/addictions.md

 3. Subscribe to the Hacker Newsletter email and only visit posts from the newsletter that pique my interest.
 4. Remove Facebook and Instagram from my phone.
 I may install them only once daily and for a maximum of 30 minutes.
 Move any ongoing conversations to Whatsapp or email.

 A couple of months after implementing these rules I barely interact with these sites.
 Now, time started to feel thicker and slower.
 I yearn to spend time with friends in non-virtual settings.
-I write more often about how I'm spending my time. **Most importantly of all, I now do things for my own pleasure.**
+I write more often about how I'm spending my time. **Most importantly, I now do things for my own pleasure.**

 I didn't realize how posting on social apps skewed my behavior towards doing things in order to impress others.
 Like taking a picture when what I really wanted to do was just be there.